Russian court freezes $3 billion of Sistema assets in Rosneft case

-MOSCOW A Russian court said on Tuesday it had frozen more than $3 billion of Sistema's (SSAq.L) (AFKS.MM) assets as it began hearing oil producer Rosneft's (ROSN.MM) lawsuit against the business conglomerate.
+MOSCOW (Reuters) - A Russian court said on Tuesday it had frozen more than $3 billion of Sistema's (SSAq.L) (AFKS.MM) assets as it began hearing oil producer Rosneft's (ROSN.MM) lawsuit against the business conglomerate.

 Rosneft is suing Sistema for 170.6 billion roubles in damages following its purchase of oil producer Bashneft (BANE.MM) last year.
 Rosneft has alleged that certain assets were removed from Bashneft, while Sistema has rejected these claims as groundless.